imagitama/phasmophobia-site/items/spirit-box/index.md

 ## Evidence

-If you say anything into the Spirit Box and you hear someone reply using the Spirit Box (it is usually a single word answer) then you have collected the "Spirit Box" evidence.
+If you say anything into the Spirit Box and you hear someone reply using the Spirit Box then you have identified the "Spirit Box" evidence.

 **You do not need to take a photo of the Spirit Box for the evidence to count.**